YuechenTUM/YuechenTUM.github.io/_posts/2023-02-10-Those-who-live-by-the-fox-dens.md

 tags: [Travelling, Photography]
 author: Yuechen Chen
 ---
->Sisimiut, derived from the Greenlandic phrase meaning "those who live by the fox's hole,"[5] was formerly known by its Danish name, Holsteinburg, in honor of the Danish Count Johan Ludwig Holstein.
-Situated approximately 320 kilometers north of Nuuk and about 75 kilometers north of the Arctic Circle,[16] it lies on the eastern shores of the Davis Strait.
-It’s almost beyond imagination that one day I might have the chance to live in such a breathtaking place.
+>Sisimiut, derived from the Greenlandic phrase meaning "those who live by the fox's hole,"[[1]](http://www.rejseavisen.dk/Groenland-Byer-bygder-og-omraader.html)was formerly known by its Danish name, Holsteinburg, in honor of the Danish Count Johan Ludwig Holstein [[2]](https://da.wikipedia.org/wiki/Sisimiut#cite_note-6).
+Situated approximately 320 kilometers north of Nuuk and about 75 kilometers north of the Arctic Circle,[[3]](https://archive.org/details/greenlandarcticl0000etaihttps://archive.org/details/greenlandarcticl0000etai) It’s almost beyond imagination that one day I might have the chance to live in such a breathtaking place.

 <p>I reside in the Engineer's House, a cosy, two-story circular abode with charm and warmth.
 As I step out onto the balcony, I am greeted by the breathtaking sight of Nasaasaaq, its snow-clad peak standing proud as the highest in the region.
 Beyond its majestic silhouette lies the expanse of Baffin Bay, its icy waters stretching endlessly into the horizon.</p>